Warren County License Hearing Guide

 What It Is

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to prove that it is more likely than not (preponderance of the evidence) that you were driving under the influence.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The Department of Safety only needs to show by a "preponderance of the evidence" (meaning more likely than not) that the suspension is warranted.

 How to Prepare